abhimanyuv1/audio-assistant/QUICKSTART.md

 ### For Meetings
 - **Chunk Duration**: 30-60 seconds works best
 - **Real-time Processing**: Enable for live notes
+- **Live Transcript**: Keep auto-scroll enabled to follow along
+- Use search during breaks to find specific topics discussed
+- Export as Markdown at the end for sharing
 - Start listening before the meeting begins

 ### For Podcasts/Videos
 - **Chunk Duration**: 60 seconds for better context
 - **Real-time Processing**: Can disable and summarize at the end
+- **Search Feature**: Great for finding specific quotes or topics
 - Quality depends on audio clarity
+- Export for later reference or note-taking

+### For Research Interviews
+- **Live Search**: Find topics mentioned earlier without stopping
+- **Timestamps**: Track when specific topics were discussed
+- **Statistics**: Monitor interview length and content density
+- **Export**: Save transcripts for analysis

 ### To Save Money
 - Increase chunk duration (fewer API calls)